tomasherceg/dotvvm-docs/Pages/basics-routing.md

 }
 ```

-We can also register maek the parameter optional (without the default value):
+We can also register make the parameter optional (without the default value):

 ```CSHARP
 config.RouteTable.Add("AdminCustomer", "admin/customer/{Id?}", "Views/admin/customer.dothtml");